Executive Editorial

 Here at Cincinnati United Soccer Club (CUSC) we are using this edition of the newsletter to highlight the essential role referees play in youth soccer— and to better understand how clubs, families, and players can support them.
 Earlier this fall, CUSC launched a referee information page on its website aimed at explaining the referee pathway and helping interested community members learn more about officiating.
 This article builds on that effort, not as a recruitment pitch for one club, but as a way to recognize referees as vital partners in a shared game that belongs to everyone.

-To help tell that story, we spoke with John Sauer, a member of the Mid-West Soccer Officials Association (MWSOA) Executive Board of Directors.
+To help tell that story, we spoke with John Sauer and Greg Kuehnle, members of the Mid-West Soccer Officials Association (MWSOA) Executive Board of Directors.
 MWSOA supports referees across a large portion of the Midwest, working with many clubs and leagues.
 Their work— and the officials they develop— benefits the entire soccer ecosystem, including but far beyond CUSC.

 Finding the Path to the Whistle

 There is no single blueprint for becoming a referee.
-According to Sauer, most journeys into officiating begin with a simple connection to the game itself.
+According to Sauer and Kuehnle, most journeys into officiating begin with a simple connection to the game itself.

 Many referees are former players looking for a way to stay involved after their playing days are over.
 Others come to refereeing after years spent watching their children play from the sidelines.
 Some are college students or young adults drawn by the flexibility and earning potential.
 What unites them is a shared love of soccer.

-“It starts with the game,” Sauer explains.
+“It starts with the game,” Sauer and Kuehnle explain.
 “Whether you played, are playing, or spent years watching your kids play, that connection is usually what brings people in.”

 Giving Back to a Game That Gave So Much

-After years around the game as a player and parent, he decided that if he was going to have opinions about officiating, he should step onto the field himself.
-He began refereeing to help cover his son’s high school matches, earning both high school and U.S. Soccer Federation certifications.
+After years around the game as a player and parent, John decided that if he was going to have opinions about officiating, he should step onto the field himself.
+Greg began refereeing to help cover his son’s high school matches, earning both high school and U.S. Soccer Federation certifications.

-Over time, he officiated increasingly competitive matches, including high school state finals at Crew Stadium— experiences that helped him learn how to manage pressure and make confident decisions in demanding environments.
+Over time, they have officiated increasingly competitive matches.
+Greg has officiated the high school state finals at Crew Stadium— these experiences helped them learn how to manage pressure and make confident decisions in demanding environments.

-Today, Sauer continues to referee, but he is equally invested in mentoring others.
-He works closely with new and developing officials, emphasizing encouragement, growth, and constructive feedback.
+Today, they continue to referee, but they are equally invested in mentoring others.
+They work closely with new and developing officials, emphasizing encouragement, growth, and constructive feedback.

-“When that whistle goes in your mouth, your perspective changes,” he says.
+“When that whistle goes in your mouth, your perspective changes,” they say.
 “You start to see the game differently— how it flows, how it needs to be managed, and how quickly decisions have to be made.”

 Clearing Up Common Misunderstandings

-Referees often hear comments suggesting bias or favoritism, but Sauer is clear that this misunderstanding misses the reality of the role.
+Referees often hear comments suggesting bias or favoritism, but Sauer and Kuehnle are clear that this misunderstanding misses the reality of the role.

-“Referees don’t come to games with a pre-determined bias,” he says.
+“Referees don’t come to games with a pre-determined bias,” they say.
 “There are no favorites.
 We call the game as we see it.”

 Another misconception is how physically and mentally demanding officiating can be.
 Soccer is fast, continuous, and unpredictable.
 At higher levels, referees routinely run seven to eight miles in a match, all while tracking play, managing players, and making split-second decisions without the benefit of replay.